 Considering the amount of money that’s at stake, it’s not surprising that even retail stores are prone to theft.
 As a store owner, it’s imperative that you regularly evaluate the effectiveness of your policies and security systems to keep shoplifters and hackers at bay.

 In this article, you will discover what retail store security is and why it is important to upgrade your retail store security system.

 Retail store security generally refers to store and merchandise protection measures and techniques that retailers adopt for a more secure sales environment.
-These measures are set in place to protect retail stores from crimes such as theft, vandalism, and shoplifting.
+These measures are set in place to protect retail stores from crimes.

 Read on to learn to know the proper security measures your retail store has to have in place.

-How can you improve retail security and loss protection in your business?
+How can you improve retail security and loss prevention in your business?

 Here are some of the most basic things you can do to ensure security in your retail store:

 · Avoid having a lone worker at any given time

 If a single robber sees that there are at least two persons manning your store, he’ll probably think twice about carrying out his dark plan.
 That’s because that means twice as many people he has to watch and worry about if they’re calling for help and twice as many people who can stop him if he’s running out of the store with merchandise.

 If you want to protect your retail store from robbers, never have fewer than two people working there at any given time.
 Having an extra worker during a slower shift may increase your operating cost, but the protection it provides is definitely worth the extra money.